 Roche fell 1.8 percent to 157 Swiss francs in Zurich.

 The drugmaker first announced its hostile bid Jan.
 25 after Illumina rebuffed its approaches.
 Illumina said the initial offer was “grossly inadequate.”

 Humer and Schwan have shown more patience in winning over past acquisition targets.
-They waited seven months to raise their 2007 hostile bid for Ventana Medical Systems Inc. (VMSI), and seven and a half months before they increased a 2008 offer for the 44 percent of Genentech Inc. that Roche didn’t already own.
+They waited seven months to raise their 2007 hostile bid for Ventana Medical Systems Inc. (VMSI:US), and seven and a half months before they increased a 2008 offer for the 44 percent of Genentech Inc. that Roche didn’t already own.

 To contact the reporters on this story: Naomi Kresge in Berlin at firstname.lastname@example.org; Drew Armstrong in New York at email@example.com